 Shares in Luckin Coffee Inc.(Nasdaq: LK) plunged to $17.60 apiece by 5 percent intraday Tuesday even though it got a Buy rating and a price target of $27 by Wall Street.

-The Xiamen-based Chinese coffee chain, which is often referred to as the "Starbucks of China", served up a hot debut and opened at $25 per share, surging 47 percent on its first day of trading on May 17, well above its IPO price of $17.
+The Xiamen-based Chinese coffee chain served up a hot debut and it opened at $25 per share, surging 47 percent on IPO day.well above its IPO price of $17.

 "By utilizing its new technology-driven retail model and providing high-quality coffee products, affordability, and convenience to customers, we believe Luckin is disrupting the coffee industry in China," Needham commented.

-Since its inception in June 2017, Lucklin has expanded at breakneck speed.
-Over the past 18 months, it has grown from a single location in Beijing to 2,370 stores in 28 cities across China as of March 31, averaging around four new stores per day.
+Since its inception in June 2017, the company has expanded at breakneck speed.
+In the past 18 months, it has expanded from a single trial store in Beijing to 2,370 stores in 28 cities in China as of March 31.
+In other words, it opens 4.39 stores every day.

-Eric Gonzalez from KeyBanc Capital Markets Inc. agrees that $22 per share is a reasonable price target for the company.
-He took a bullish stance with Luckin Coffee’s unique position in China’s hyper-growth market, its limited competition, low development costs, better tech and data analytics than its rivals, as well as a lower per-unit cost structure.
+Eric Gonzalez from KeyBanc Capital Markets Inc. thought $22 per share was a reasonable price target.
+He took a bullish stance with Luckin Coffee’s unique position in China’s hyper-growth market, the limited competition, low development costs, better tech and data analytics than peers and low per-unit cost structure.

-Since inception in June, 2017, Lucklin has been in the red, with net loss to shareholders at $475.4 million and total revenue of $125.27 million last year.
-For the first three months of this year, the coffee company posted a net loss of $85.3 million, according to Reuters.
+Since inception in June, 2017, the company has been in the red, with net loss to shareholders at $475.4 million and total revenue of $125.27 million last year.
+The company reported losses of $85.3 million for the three months through March.

-However, KeyBanc said it expects the coffee company to turn profitable by early 2021.
+But KeyBanc said it expects Luckin to turn profitable as soon as early 2021.